A guide to 15-minute cities: why are they so controversial?

 • Increase congestion

-Despite its aim to reduce traffic, one concern of this planning model is actually the impact it could have on congestion.
+Despite its aim to reduce traffic, one concern of the 15-minute city model is actually the impact it could have on congestion.
 Part of implementing this plan will require the transformation of existing transportation planning and routes, which can actually create more traffic and congestion outside of these areas if not handled appropriately.

 • Mobility concerns for those with disabilities